Dingana jerinae

 Dingana jerinae, or Jerine's widow, is a butterfly of the family Nymphalidae.
 It is only known from the upper southern scree slopes of the Kransberg in Limpopo, South Africa.

 The wingspan is 65–72 mm.
-Adults are on wing in November.
-There is one generation per year.
+Adults are on wing in November, with a single generation per year.

 The larvae probably feed on various Poaceae species.
 Larvae have been reared on Pennisetum clandestinum.